geaz/muRLi/README.md

 ### Write MODs

 In the *mods* folder is a python script to write the mods onto the cartridges.
 Please make sure, that Python3 is installed.
-Connect **muRLi** to your machine and execute the script like this:
+Connect **muRLi** to your machine, insert a cartridge and execute the script like this:

 ```
 python writeMod.py COM4 simple.murli